Updated: May 2023

 Easy Batch can be ran in two ways.
 It can either be embedded into an application server or it can run as a standalone application.

 Apache Camel is an open source integration framework in Java that can be used to exchange, transform and route data among applications with different protocols.

 It is a lightweight rule based routing and mediation engine that provides Java object based Enterprise Integration Patterns (EIP) by using either a Java API or a domain specific language.
 With Apache Camel, you have the ability to make your routing rules, determine the sources from which to accept messages and decide on how to process and send those messages to other components of the application.
 In order to make use of transports, different messaging frameworks such as HTTP, JMS and CXF URIs are used.

 Apache Camel can be distributed in a web container or as a standalone application.

-Have we left off your favourite Java ETL tool?
+Have we left off your favorite Java ETL tool?
 Please add a comment letting us know about it.